- Solicitors For Business

-- £10,000 for all business in receipt of Small Business Rates Relief (SBRR) and Rural Rates Relief.
+- £10,000 for all businesses in receipt of Small Business Rates Relief (SBRR) and Rural Rates Relief.

 - £10,000 to eligible businesses to help meet their ongoing business costs.

-- Coronavirus Job Retention Scheme through ‘furlough leave’.
-The scheme will be in operation for at least 3 months from 1st March 2020
+- The retention scheme will be in operation for at least 3 months from 1st March 2020

 - The government will pay 80% of employee’s monthly wages up to a maximum of £2,500